 If treated efficiently, municipal and industrial wastewater can be a valuable source of energy and nutrients.
 For example, sludge from municipal wastewater can be used to extract energy and bio-solids for agricultural use, whereas phosphorous from eutrophication can be used in manufacturing fertilizers.

-Common Wastewater Management Challenges and Solutions
+Common Industrial & Municipal Wastewater Challenges & Solutions

 Treating wastewater is not as simple a process as it used to be half a century ago.
 Increasing population, CWA guidelines, changing EPA regulations with a focus on health and safety, throw newer challenges to segregate and process the wastewater.